Dean Petrich was born September 15, 1950 in Seattle.

 his back, under his leg and in his mouth; he sang soprano in the choir;

-wrote and produced another play; had developed a keen interest in the weather
+wrote and produced another play; had developed a keen interest in studying the weather

 and had developed the knack of correctly predicting it; and was performing